cedar-policy/cedar-docs/docs/collections/_other/security.md

 ## Shared responsibility {#security-shared-responsibility}

 Security is a shared responsibility between Cedar and its users.
 It is the responsibility of Cedar to correctly evaluate policies to arrive at an authorization decision.
-It is the responsibility of users of Cedar to correctly define policies that implement their authorization model and provide CXedar with all the relevant data to arrive at a decision.
+It is the responsibility of users of Cedar to correctly define policies that implement their authorization model and provide Cedar with all the relevant data to arrive at a decision.
 Although Cedar provides tools such as the policy validator to validate your policies against the schema, it is ultimately the user's responsibility to write policies correctly.

 ## Security of Cedar {#security-cedar}